 We can still help schools with enrollments throughout the semester.
 Even though our regular enrollment period is over, we do have these options available:

-- We can accept transfer students.
+- We can accept transfer students after regular enrollment has ended.
 Transfer students must be enrolled in the class at the face-to-face school, have seat time with an instructor, and have a passing grade to transfer in with.
 We must also have an available seat in the course to accommodate the transfer.
 Contact the virtual support center to transfer students.
-Transfer options will remain open through the 5th progress report of each semester.
+Transfer options will remain open through midterms each semester.

 - We can still enroll OCS students into existing sections.
 We can’t open new OCS sections for schools, though.

-- We have mastery learning options available throughout the semester.
-Contact our virtual support center for mastery learning options.
+- We have Flex Learning options available throughout the semester.
+Contact our virtual support center to enroll students into Flex Learning courses.